-Initial identification / Admission procedure
+6.2 Initial identification/Admission procedure

-1.1.
-When initially identifying a patient there may be a language difficulty in communicating with the patient.
+- 6.2.1 When initially identifying a patient there may be a language difficulty in communicating with the patient.
 In this situation a relative, carer or the language line service may be used to assist.
-This requirement should be recorded on the notes front sheet to ensure the continued availability of translation where necessary throughout the patient's care.

-- 1.2.
-Explain to the patient (or their representative) that their initial identification and the use of ID bands (and/or other forms of non-verbal identification) are a central part of ensuring their continued safe identification throughout their care as an inpatient or day-patient and ensures the use of the correct patient records.
-This requires the active involvement of all patients who are sufficiently aware to understand and applies to all actions relating to their identification. - 1.3.
-NPSA guidance recommends that patients be allowed to wear their own wristbands to designate clinically important preferences eg 'No blood transfusions' or serious allergies.
+This requirement should be recorded on the notes front sheet to ensure the continued availability of translation where necessary throughout the patient's care. - 6.2.2 Explain to the patient (or their representative) that their initial identification and the use of ID bands (and/or other forms of non-verbal identification) are a central part of ensuring their continued safe identification throughout their care as an inpatient or day-patient and ensures the use of the correct patient records.
+This requires the active involvement of all patients who are sufficiently aware to understand and applies to all actions relating to their identification. - 6.2.3 Patients are to be allowed to wear their own wristbands to designate clinically important preferences eg 'No blood transfusions' or serious allergies.
 Any preferences or allergies on the band must also be recorded in the appropriate area of the patient's notes.
-Any patient wearing their own band must be aware that this band may be removed as part of routine procedures and that any personal details on the band may confuse staff. - 1.4.
-Obtain the following primary identification details from the patient or their representative -
+Any patient wearing their own band must be aware that this band may be removed as part of routine procedures and that any personal details on the band may confuse staff.

-Family name

-Fore name

-Any second initial

-Date of birth

-Permanent residential address.

-Current address (if different from above)

-1.5.
-Use the flow chart to confirm the patient's identity.
+- 6.2.4 Obtain the following primary identification details from the patient or their representative - Family name Fore name Any second initial Date of birth Permanent residential address.
+Current address (if different from above) - 6.2.5 Use the flow chart to confirm the patient's identity.